 No, the Storefront Improvement Grant is only available to property owners and business owners located within Everett’s Downtown Improvement District (DID) boundaries. view map

-Projects intended to improve the appearance of a building or business visible from the public right-of-way will be considered.
-Examples of eligible exterior and interior projects include painting, improved lighting, new signage, new display fixtures, and outdoor curb appeal enhancements.
+Improvements that are highly visible to customers, neighboring merchants, and residents will be considered.
+Examples of eligible projects include exterior painting or murals, improved lighting, new signage, new window display fixtures, and outdoor curb appeal enhancements.

 In addition to labor and material costs, grant requests may include costs that support the completion of a project such as consulting and design fees, permit fees, or equipment rental.